US household wealth hits record even as economy struggles

 The wealth data “highlights the inequalities in the recovery in the sense that high-income workers not only have jobs that for the most part have come back; they also have savings that have continued to grow,” said John Friedman, an economist at Brown University who is co-director of Opportunity Insights.

-The recovery in household wealth has benefited mostly a narrow slice of affluent Americans.
-The richest one-tenth of Americans owned more than two-thirds of the nation’s wealth, according to Fed data through the end of March, the latest available.
+The richest one-tenth of Americans owned more than two-thirds of the nation’s wealth, according to Fed data through the end of March, the latest period for which data are available.
 The top 1% owned 31%.

 The small financial cushion for most households could force many consumers to cut back on spending in the coming months, now that government financial aid such as enhanced unemployment benefits has expired.
+Any significant such cutback in spending would, in turn, weaken the economy.

+Household wealth reflects the value of Americans’ homes, plus bank accounts, stocks, bonds and other assets minus mortgage debt, auto loans, credit card debt and other borrowing.
+(The figures are not adjusted for inflation.)

+During the April-June quarter, the value of households’ stock portfolios rose $5.7 trillion, the Fed said.
+Home values grew $500 billion.